Soaring Highlights

 participating in a dual tow to the ridge, plus a ferry

-hour flight on the Monday playing chase the squalls with
+hour flight on a Monday playing chase the squalls with

 Maurie Bradney (in a second glider) as everyone else stayed